JiaqiXue98/Multi-Intent-Prediction-Based-on-EMG-/README.md

 The accuracy and R² are calculated and printed.

-The comparison of true labels and prediction results are displayed on three figures and saved in 'Result_figures'.
+The comparison of true labels and prediction results are displayed on three figures and saved in **'Result_figures'**.